k4j8/filetailor/README.md

 [user@device1 ~]$ filetailor backup
 ```

-During backup from "device1" to the sync folder, the first line gets commented out because the tag matches the device name.
-Sync the sync folder with the backed-up version of the file using your preferred method of choice to "device2" then restore with filetailor.
+During backup from "device1" to the sync directory, the first line gets commented out because the tag matches the device name.
+Sync the sync directory with the backed-up version of the file using your preferred method of choice to "device2" then restore with filetailor.
 During restore on "device2", the second line gets uncommented (again, because the tag matches the device name).
 ```bash
 [user@device2 ~]$ filetailor restore
 ```